Client: Charlotte Area Transit System Arts for Transit, Charlotte, NC

 CATS Arts in Transit

 Moon Shadow Glass

-Laminated glass 6×13-ft, etched glass 42×41-in.
-Charlotte Area Transit System (CATS) Arts in Transit commissioned me to design 8 windscreens for 4 streetcar station shelters situated in the Elizabeth Area neighborhood close to downtown Charlotte.
-As of 8/19/2021 the project is still being installed.
+Laminated glass 6 x 13 ft, etched glass 42 x 41 in.
+Charlotte Area Transit System Arts in Transit commissioned me to design 8 windscreens for 4 streetcar station shelters situated in the Elizabeth Area neighborhood close to downtown Charlotte.
 Additional images for 3 other stations will be uploaded soon.

 The task was for me to research the history and tenor of the neighborhood and create designs that area residents could see related to the neighborhood.
 The integration of this task was critical to the overall design.